I’ve been asked many times:

 Net profit for companies that rely upon reinvestment for the maintenance and growth of their operations is often an exaggerated version of financial reality.

-We like to use another metric that is simpler and more reliable.
-It is the ‘price to free cash flow ratio’.
+So instead of the P/E ratio, at The Freedom Trader, we like to use another metric that is simpler and more reliable.
+It is the ‘Price to Free Cash Flow ratio’ (P/FCF).

 Let’s now try and explain this in more human language without too much use of financial jargon.